vawser/Yapped-Rune-Bear/README.md

 Thanks to TKGP for the [original version](https://github.com/JKAnderson/Yapped).

-# Files
-If you are only interested in Yapped for modding, simply download the latest Release from the sidebar.

 # Warning
 As far as we know, in Elden Ring any edits to the regulation file (where params are stored) will trigger anticheat, including simply opening it and resaving it.
 Only use modified params in offline mode.
 Back up your save file and restore it before going online again if you're doing anything that could affect it.